Beverley Naidoo: Biography

 Beverley Naidoo was born Beverly Trewhela on 21 May 1943 in Johannesburg, South Africa to white parents Ralph and Evelyn Trewhela.
 Her father was a composer and music copyright manager, and her mother was a broadcaster and theatre critic.
 She grew up under apartheid laws that gave privilege to white children.
 Black children were sent to separate, inferior schools and their families were told where they could live, work and travel.
 Apartheid denied all children the right to grow up together with equality, justice and respect.

 She graduated from the University of Witwatersrand in 1963.
-As a student, Naidoo began to worked as Adviser for Cultural Diversity and English in Dorset.
+As a student, Naidoo began to work as Adviser for Cultural Diversity and English in Dorset.
 She has tutored Creative Writing at Goldsmiths College, University of London, and run workshops for young people and adults in Britain and abroad, including for the British Council.

 She married another South African exile.
 Apartheid laws forbade marriage between white and black people and barred them living together with their children in South Africa.
 She married solicitor Nandhagopaul Naidoo in 1969.

 As a child Naidoo always loved stories but only started writing when her own children were growing up.
 Her first book, Journey to Jo'burg, won The Other Award in Britain.
 It opened a window onto children's struggles under apartheid.
 In South Africa it was banned until 1991, the year after Nelson Mandela was released from jail.
 A few years later, when the parents of all South African children had the right to vote for the first time, Nelson Mandela was elected president.

 Naidoo was elected a Fellow of the Royal Society of Literature in 2023.